elbeno/testinator/README.md

 }
 ```

-The third argument to `DEF_PROPERTY` is the function argument.
-Testinator
+Testinator will generate arbitrary values of the arguments and feed them to your
-will generate arbitrary values of this type and feed them to your test function.
+test.

 ## Arbitrary